-3.03 This policy applies to allegations of harassment or discrimination involving Laurier faculty, staff and students while engaged in the learning, scholarly or work activities of the University, whether or not the alleged behaviour occurs during regular working/school hours or on campus (e.g. including but not limited to work or academic related travel, research in the field, remote/online work or learning, academic placements, university sanctioned events or activities).
+3.01 This policy applies to allegations of harassment or discrimination involving any Members of the University Community while engaged in the learning, scholarly or work activities of the University, whether or not the alleged behaviour occurs during regular working/school hours or on campus (e.g. including but not limited to work or academic related travel, research in the field, remote/online work or learning, academic placements, university sanctioned events or activities).

 4.01 Every member of the Laurier community has a right to equal treatment to and freedom from harassment and discrimination based on the Prohibited Grounds with respect to employment and the receipt of education and related services and facilities.

 4.02 This policy also addresses the requirements of the Occupational Health and Safety Act (OHSA) as it relates to workplace harassment and workplace sexual harassment.

 4.03 All persons involved in allegations of harassment and/or discrimination are to be treated fairly and impartially and maintain the rights, privileges and protections afforded to them under legislation, University policies and applicable collective agreements.
 Every person has the right to seek remedy through the Ontario Human Rights Commission or Tribunal, or through the assistance of the police.
 University proceedings may be suspended pending the outcome of those interventions.
 This policy does not limit or supersede collective agreements, the OHRC or the OHSA, as they relate to Workplace Harassment.

 4.05 The University will take appropriate steps to fairly investigate and respond to allegations of harassment and/or discrimination in accordance with the Procedures relating to Prevention of Harassment/Discrimination Policy.

 4.06 This policy does not impact bona fide special programs designed and implemented to relieve hardship or economic disadvantage or to assist disadvantaged persons or groups in achieving equal opportunity.